Miolus/invitechecker-docs/docs/giveaways.md

 # Giveaways

 You can manage giveaways with the `giveaway` (alias `g`) command.
 The bot will then ask you a few questions about your giveaway, then he'll send a message in channel of your choice.
 Members then can click a 🥳 emoji to take part in the giveaway.

+Winners will be automatically selected when the giveaway reached the ending time.

 | Command          | Description                             |
 | -------------    | -------------------------               |